TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/51 - Colossians/Colossians 3/Colossians 3.4.md

 ---

-When Christ, [who is] our life, shall be manifested, then shall ye also with him be manifested in glory.
+When Christ, our life, is revealed, then you will also be revealed with him in glory.